actions-marketplace-validations/planet-code_upload-to-release-action/README.md

 # Upload to release Action

-This Github Action to upload an asset to a release.
+This Github Action to upload an asset to the last release.

 ## Inputs